neoforged/JavaSourceTransformer/README.md

                            Enable enum-extensions
       --enum-extensions-data=<paths>
-                           The paths to read enum extension JSON files from --enum-extensions-marker=<annotationMarker>
+                           The paths to read enum extension JSON files from --enum-extensions-indexed-enum-annotation=<indexedEnumAnnotation>
+                           The name (binary representation) of an annotation annotating enums with an index parameter
+      --enum-extensions-marker=<annotationMarker>
                            The name (binary representation) of an annotation to use as a marker for extended enum entries
       --enum-extensions-required-interface=<requiredInterface>
                            The name (binary representation) of an interface to enforce that extendeable enums implement
-      --enum-extensions-stubs=<stubOut>
+      --enum-extensions-reserved-constructor-annotation=<reservedConstructorAnnotation>
+                           The name (binary representation) of an annotation annotating constructors that should not be used for extensions --enum-extensions-stubs=<stubOut>
                            The path to a zip to save reference stubs in Plugin - interface-injection